 Career as Head Coach Record/Seasons: 97-138-27/14 Career as Marshall Head Coach Record/Seasons: 35-49-11/5 Career as Rider Head Coach Record/Seasons: 37-48-12/5 Career as Randolph Head Coach Record/Seasons: 25-41-4/4

-Kevin Long enters his sixth season as the Thundering Herd's head coach and 15th season as a head coach.
+Kevin Long enters his seventh season as the Thundering Herd's head coach and 16th season as a head coach.
 In his first five seasons at Marshall, Long has led the women to a 35-49-11 record.
 With the addition of Long's first recruiting class the Herd posted a 12-7 record, its highest win total in program history, as well as going 5-6 in Conference-USA, its best production since joining the conference in 2002 and falling one game short of its first-ever C-USA tournament appearance.

 Long accepted the head position at Marshall following one year as the interim head coach during the 2008 season.
 Prior to MU, Long worked at Rider University, where he served as head coach from 2003-2008.
 Long left Rider as the Bronc's winningest coach with a 37-48-12 record in five years.
 The Springfield, Virginia, native was hired as Rider's third coach in the women's soccer program history, March 2003.